 You may know full-well that acid reflux can be caused or triggered by anxiety and stress.
 But just how does this work?

-“Stress may cause increased vagal nerve stimulation in the brain, which may lead to increased acid production in the stomach,” says Jonathan Zinberg, MD, chief of gastroenterology at South Nassau Communities Hospital Oceanside, NY.
+“Stress may cause increased vagal nerve stimulation in the brain, which may lead to increased acid production in the stomach,” says Jonathan Zinberg, MD, chief of gastroenterology at South Nassau Communities Hospital, Oceanside, NY.

 This was his first thought regarding this under-researched phenomenon.

 Dr. Zinberg then explains, “There are many theories regarding stress and heartburn.
-Some say that increased cortisol/epinephrine leads to less blood flow to the stomach, with slower digestion and emptying of the stomach, with subsequent reflux.”
+Some say that increased cortisol/epinephrine leads to less blood flow to the stomach, with slow digestion and emptying of the stomach, with subsequent reflux.”

 He continues, “Some point to decreased prostaglandin [a hormone] in the stomach, which helps to protect the lining of the stomach (so what?).

 “Others blame stress for causing general poor habits (drinking alcohol, eating fatty foods, late bingeing and smoking) for causing worse reflux (maybe in some).”

 “There is little evidence for any of this,” says Dr. Zinberg.
 “The theory I mentioned about the vagus nerve sounded good, but I found no evidence for that either [after digging further into this after I sent in a few follow-up questions].

 “In fact, a scientific study from 2005 showed no evidence for increased acid reflux at all during stress, despite increased symptoms of heartburn.

 “So stress probably causes an increased perception of pain from minor stimuli rather than actual increased reflux.”